ylhyra/ylhyra_content/not_data/content/explanations/Word_use/Skal.md

 *Heyrðu já, þú '''skalt''' endilega heyra í mér með þetta á eftir. = Ah yes, '''do''' get in contact with me later to discuss this, by all means.
 *Sértu með einhverjar tillögur skaltu láta mig vita. = In case you have any suggestions, '''do''' let me know.

-„Við skulum“ is has the same meaning, but would be translated as the English "let's".
+„Við skulum“ has the same meaning, but would be translated as the English "let's".

 *Já, við '''skulum''' gera það á morgun. = Yeah, '''let's''' do it tomorrow.
 *Heyrðu, við '''skulum''' fara að koma okkur. = '''Let's''' get going.